Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 - **Use Cases**: Multi-host, multi-container applications orchestrated with Docker Swarm.

 ### Macvlan Network (macvlan)
-- **Description**: Allows containers to have their own MAC addresses and appear as separate devices on the host network.
+- **Description**: Allows containers to have their own MAC addresses and **appear as separate devices on the host network**.
 - Each container has a unique network identity.
 - **Use Cases**: When containers need to be directly on an external network, e.g., connecting containers to physical networks or VLANs.

 ### None Network (none)
 - **Description**: Containers on this network have no network connectivity.
-It's often used for isolated testing or when the container only needs loopback connectivity.
+- It's often used for isolated testing or when the container only needs loopback connectivity.
 - **Use Cases**: Limited use cases, primarily for debugging or security purposes.

 ### Custom Bridge Network (user-defined bridge)